-On October 25, 2011, we acquired the Daniels Group ("Daniels"), a leading marketer and manufacturer of natural chilled foods in the United Kingdom, for \$233.8 million in cash, net, and up to £13 million (approximately \$20.5 million at the transaction date exchange rate) of contingent consideration based upon the achievement of specified operating results during the twelve month periods ended March 31, 2012 and March 31, 2013.
-Daniels' product offerings cover five categories and include three leading brands, The New Covent Garden Soup Co., the Johnson's Juice Co. and Farmhouse Fare hot-eating desserts.
-Daniels also offers fresh prepared fruit products and chilled ready meals.
+On October 25, 2011, we acquired the Daniels Group ("Daniels"), a leading marketer and manufacturer of natural chilled foods in the United Kingdom, for £146.5 million in cash, net (approximately \$233.8 million at the transaction date exchange rate), and up to £13 million (approximately \$20.5 million at the transaction date exchange rate) of contingent consideration based upon the achievement of specified operating results during the twelve month periods ended March 31, 2012 and March 31, 2013.
+Daniels' product offerings cover five categories and include three leading brands, The New Covent Garden Soup Co., Johnson's Juice Co. and Farmhouse Fare hot-eating desserts.
+Daniels also offers fresh prepared fruit products and private label chilled ready meals.
+The Company made the decision to sell the private label chilled ready meals operations during the third quarter of fiscal 2012 and as such, the results for this business have been classified as discontinued operations for all periods presented.
 Daniels' products are sold at all major supermarkets and select foodservice outlets throughout the United Kingdom.
 We believe the acquisition of Daniels will extend our presence into one of the fastest-growing healthy food segments in the United Kingdom and provide a platform for the growth of our combined operation.
 We also believe the acquisition will provide us with the scale in our international operations to allow us to introduce some of our existing global brands in the marketplace in a more meaningful way.
-The operating results of Daniels will be included in our consolidated financial statements from the date of acquisition.
+The operating results of Daniels are included in our consolidated financial statements from the date of acquisition.